mmazi/bitpay-api/README.md

 ### Client

-May be used in this manner (see BitpayTest.java):
+May be used in the following manner (see BitpayTest.java):

     // Create the client
     Bitpay bitpay = RestProxyFactory.createProxy(Bitpay.class, "https://bitpay.com");